letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 | Context-specific      | 1                     | 0                     |
 | Private               | 1                     | 1                     |

-Specs mostly use tags in the universal class, since they provide the most important building blocks.
+Specifications mostly use tags in the universal class, since they provide the most important building blocks.
 For instance, the serial number in a certificate is encoded in a plain ol' INTEGER, tag number 0x02.
-But sometimes a spec needs to define tags in the context-specific class to disambiguate entries in a SET or SEQUENCE that defines optional entries, or to disambiguate a CHOICE with multiple entries that have the same type.
+But sometimes a specification needs to define tags in the context-specific class to disambiguate entries in a SET or SEQUENCE that defines optional entries, or to disambiguate a CHOICE with multiple entries that have the same type.
 For instance, take this definition: